Explainer: Does the impeachment probe violate Trump's civil rights?

 Cipollone said the House has “not established any procedures affording the President even the most basic protections demanded by due process under the Constitution and by fundamental fairness” in violation of “every past precedent.”

 Trump should have the right to access evidence, examine witnesses, and have counsel present at hearings, Cipollone said.
-The Committees must also disclose evidence that is favorable to the president, he wrote.
+The Committees must also disclose evidence that is favourable to the president, he wrote.

 Cipollone argued that Republican lawmakers should be allowed to issue subpoenas, a tool that would enable them to present their own evidence and try to undermine the Democrats’ arguments.